reveurmichael/machine_learning/Readme.md

 As an alternative, a WeChat miniprogram is OK as well.

-Put the zip file containing your code and video on Google Drive, send the sharing link to the prof, by PRIVATE WeChat or by Email.
-Therefore, no attached files, just an URL.

 #### What's expected of your video
 - Length of video \>= 20 min